alexanderovie/datos/docs/classes/ContentUrlInfo.md

 > `optional` **url**: `string`

-Defined in: main.ts:173920
+Defined in: main.ts:26294

-other URL found in the content element
+contains other URLs and anchors found in the content element

 #### Implementation of